rackerlabs/technical-blog/_posts/2019-05-22-an-overview-of-oracle-property-manager.md

 categories:
     - Oracle
     - Database
-metaTitle: "An overview of Oracle Property Manager"
+metaTitle: "An overview of the Oracle Property Manager"
-metaDescription: "This blog highlights the Property Manager module’s various features and functions."
+metaDescription: "This blog highlights the Oracle Property Manager’s various features and functions."
 ogTitle: "An overview of Oracle Property Manager"
-ogDescription: "This blog highlights the Property Manager module’s various features and functions."
+ogDescription: "This blog highlights the Oracle Property Manager’s various features and functions."
 ---

-The Property Manager module is part of the Oracle&reg; Real Estate Management solution and is a specifically designed database for companies  and corporate giants that have large property portfolios.
-This blog highlights the Property Manager’s various features and functions.
+The Oracle&reg; Property Manager is part of the Oracle Real Estate Management solution and is a database that is specifically designed for companies and corporate giants that have large property portfolios.
+This blog highlights the Oracle Property Manager’s various features and functions.

 <!-- more -->

 ### Introduction

-Property Manger not only automates and organizes a company’s property portfolio, but it also enables users to make intelligent decisions to maximize profits.
-Property Manager integrates with the modules that capitalize on database efficiency for both employee’s and customers, as shown in the following image:
+Oracle Property Manger not only automates and organizes a company’s property portfolio, but it also enables users to make intelligent decisions to maximize profits.
+Oracle Property Manager integrates with the modules that capitalize on database efficiency for both employees and customers, as shown in the following image:

 ![]({% asset_path 2019-05-22-an-overview-of-oracle-property-manager/Picture1.png %})

-*Image source*: <<need source if you didn't create this>>

-### Key features of Property Manager
+### Key features of the Oracle Property Manager

-By using Property Manager module, you can perform the following tasks:
+By using the Oracle Property Manager, you can perform the following tasks:

 -	Property administration: Classify the type of property, geographical location, condition, and tenure.

--	Space Allocation: Assign the space to an employee or customer.
+-	Space allocation: Assign the space to an employee or customer.

--	Lease Management: Perform the following activities:
+-	Lease management: Perform the following activities:
    -	Abstract, modify, and amend lease information.
    -	Calculate rent and common area maintenance expenses.

 -	Accept and make payments: Create invoices for Oracle Accounts Payable (AP) or Accounts Receivables (AR).

 -	Run and view reports: Perform the following activities:
    -	Create over 30 standard reports that provide all the required information for the property.
    -	Use other reporting tools for customized reports.
    -	Integrate with computer-aided design (CAD) programs to import and export data.

 ### Property administration

 By using standard forms, you can define a property as a combination of land details and building details.
-The database provides an built-in hierarchy that starts at the top by grouping properties within office parks and regions, as shown in the following image:
+The database provides a built-in hierarchy that starts at the top by grouping properties within office parks and regions, as shown in the following image: